-Recommendation: Telemedicine behavioral health services should be paid at the same rate as in-person visits regardless of modality, so long as the modality is clinically appropriate.
-12
+Recommendation: Telemedicine behavioral health services should be paid at the same rate as in-person regardless of modality, so long as the modality is clinically appropriate.

-There was consensus for paying for telebehavioral health services at the same rate as in-person services during the meeting in which the topic was initially discussed.
+There was consensus for paying for telemedicine behavioral health services at the same rate as in person services during the meeting in which the topic was discussed.
 Subcommittee members agreed that many behavioral health services are appropriate to be provided via audio-only or audio-visual telemedicine.
-In particular, counseling services generally can be delivered just as effectively through a phone call or video-conference as an in-person visit, though not all Subcommittee members agreed with this.
-Some participants noted that the stigma of seeing a behavioral health provider in person have prevented some people from seeking treatment, and the reduced stigma associated with telebehavioral health visits is important in seeking needed care.
+In particular, counseling services can be delivered just as effectively through a phone call or video-conference as an in-person visit.
+Some noted that the stigma of seeing a behavioral health provider in person have prevented some from seeking treatment, and the reduced stigma associated with telebehavioral health visits is important to getting people to seek needed care.
 In addition, the convenience of telemedicine could increase the rate of appointment adherence, which could yield better overall outcomes.
-BHDDH reports that licensed behavioral health providers in the state saw a significant reduction in the number of patients who missed appointments and in some cases had 100% attendance for over a month.
-At a subsequent meeting, one insurer informed the Subcommittee that it was supportive of payment parity for behavioral health during the public health emergency, but believed it was important to have more data on outcomes before implementing this policy on a permanent basis.
+At a subsequent meeting, UnitedHealthcare (UHC) informed the Subcommittee that it was supportive of payment parity for behavioral health during the public health emergency, but believed it was important to have more data on outcomes before implementing this policy on a permanent basis.